2023-05-29 16:40:42

 It has therefore been a common working theme for decades and it is in this context that an article published some time this year in Physical Review Letters, by researchers from the Niels-Bohr Institute, the Autónoma University of Madrid and the CNRS University of Paris.
 The article is freely available at arXiv.

-The physicists behind this work were again asking questions about the generation of primordial black holes.
+The physicists behind this work were once more asking questions regarding the generation of primordial black holes.
 Indeed, the first black holes detected by their gravitational wave emissions by Ligo, in 2015, directly on Earth were surprisingly massive.
-Masses of about ten solar masses at most were expected to be measured, consistent with known black holes in binary systems and initially detected by X-ray emissions from accreting disks of matter surrounding them.
+Masses of regarding ten solar masses at most were expected to be measured, consistent with known black holes in binary systems and initially detected by X-ray emissions from accreting disks of matter surrounding them.
 Could we in fact explain the massive black holes indirectly highlighted by the gravitational wave detectors Ligo and Virgo by interpreting them as primordial black holes and not black holes coming from the collapse of stars?
 These black holes would then be density fluctuations resulting from quantum fluctuations which would have collapsed gravitationally during the Big Bang, when the observable cosmos was still very dense.

 This video shows the distant molten galaxy cluster ACT-CL J0102−4915.
 It combines images taken with the Very Large Telescope from ESO with images from the SOAR telescope and X-ray observations from NASA’s Chandra X-ray Observatory.
 The X-ray image shows the hot gas in the cluster and is shown in blue.
 This newly discovered cluster of galaxies has been dubbed El Gordo – the “fat one” in Spanish.
 It consists of two separate galaxy subclusters colliding at millions of miles per hour, and is so distant that its light has traveled seven billion years to reach Earth. © ESO, SOAR NASA